Lectures on AKSZ Sigma Models for Physicists: Quantization

-We explain that the correlation function (\ref{correlationfunction}) satisfy the conditions 2, associativity in the definition \ref{defquant}.
-Associativity is derived from the Ward-Takahashi identity of the gauge symmetry of the theory.
-In the BV formalism, the quantum master equation (\ref{laplacianofs}) is equivalent to
+In this section, we explain how the correlation function (\ref{correlationfunction}) satisfies Condition (2) of Definition \ref{defquant}, i.e., the associativity condition.

+The associativity condition is derived from the Ward-Takahashi identity of the gauge symmetry of this theory.
+In the BV formalism, the Ward-Takahashi identity is derived from the quantum master equation (\ref{laplacianofs}) and its path integral,

-Take an observable $\calO = F(\bphi(1)) G(\bphi(t)) H(\bphi(0))$ on the boundary, where $t$ is a coordinate on the boundary such that $0 < t < 1$ and $\tau$ is its supercoordinate.
-Since the conformal transformation in two dimensions fixes only three points, this observable has the moduli $t$.
-From (\ref{WTidentity}), we have
+Take an observable $\calO = F(\bphi(1)) G(\bphi(t)) H(\bphi(0))$ on the boundary, where $t$ is a coordinate on the boundary such that $0 < t < 1$, and let $\tau$ be a supercoordinate partner of $t$.
+Since the conformal transformation in two dimensions fixes only three points, this observable has the modulus $t$.
+Substituting this observable into equation (\ref{WTidentity}), we get